ghostop14/sparrow-wifi/README.md

 ***It is your responsibility to get appropriate permission before using these tools, and it is your responsibility to ensure that your actions are in compliance with any laws/regulations***.

 Now that that's out of the way...

+### Prerequisites

+This UI wraps capabilities from the airacrack-ng and JTR toolsets.
+You will need to install these first, and have the following binaries in either /usr/bin or /usr/local/bin:

+1. airmon-ng (from aircrack-ng)
+2. airodump-ng (from aircrack-ng)
+3. wpapcap2john (from JTR)

 ### Important Points Before Using
 1. This capability requires a wireless card and driver capable of entering monitoring mode.
 The easiest way to test is with ```airmon-ng start <interface>``` and troubleshoot any issues there before opening an issue.